scrapinghub/portia/docs/project.rst

 Items
 -----

-The items object contains all the item object used in the project, it is represented as a list of item object::
+The items object contains all the item objects used in the project, it is represented as a list of item object::

     "items": [